The Methodology

 Approach

 Two-limit framing.
 Two distinct wet-bulb limits matter and are easily conflated.
 The 35 °C cliff is the thermodynamic survivability ceiling (Sherwood & Huber 2010).
-A second, lower limit from Vecellio et al. 2022 (PSU HEAT) — the empirical compensability ceiling — sits at 26-31 °C Tw for healthy young adults; sustained exertion is thermally uncompensable above it, and the floor is lower for vulnerable populations.
+A second, lower limit from Vecellio et al. 2022 (PSU HEAT; J. Appl.
+Physiol.
+133:340) — the empirical compensability ceiling — sits near 31 °C Tw in humid conditions for healthy young adults (and lower, ~25–28 °C, in hot-dry conditions); sustained exertion is thermally uncompensable above it, and the limit is lower for vulnerable populations.
 Refugia cliffs at 35 °C because it is the harder physical limit; the real habitability boundary for vulnerable populations is several degrees lower.

 Uncertainty framing.
 Per-model spread is real (4.7 °C median 17-83% inter-model width over land at 2300; 32 % of land has the 35 °C cliff sitting inside the 17-83% range), widest at high latitudes and narrowest in the tropical cliff zone.
 Full quantification is documented in research/white-paper/wetbulb-uncertainty-quantification.md; read the production map as the centre of a wide envelope, not a point forecast.